MattRonan/StackPedal/README.md

 - Foam sheet, 2mm thick, Michaels, $1, approx $0.50 per
 - #4 wood screws, Lowes, 2 x packs of 8: $3.00

-Total cost if you have to buy all of these things is $45.65.
-But the per pedal cost is a maximum of $18.26.
-It goes down more if you buy a bigger pack of screws, a bigger sheet of plastic, etc.  I'm not including other odds and ends like wire, solder, adhesive, polyurethane, brushes etc.
+Total cost if you have to buy all of these things is $46.32.
+But the per pedal cost is a maximum of $19.04, which goes down more if you buy a bigger pack of screws, a bigger sheet of plastic, etc.  I'm not including other odds and ends like wire, solder, adhesive, polyurethane, brushes etc.

 TODO LIST:
 -don't double cut mcu pockets.